AdobeDocs/experience-manager-learn.en/help/cloud-service/content-delivery/custom-domain-name-with-adobe-managed-cdn.md

 The signed certificate may contain the certificate chain, which includes the root and intermediate certificates along with the end-entity certificate.

-The Adobe Cloud Manager accepts the end-entity certificate and the certificate chain _in separate form fields_, so you must extract the end-entity certificate and the certificate chain from the signed certificate.
+Adobe Cloud Manager accepts the end-entity certificate and the certificate chain _in separate form fields_, so you must extract the end-entity certificate and the certificate chain from the signed certificate.

 In this tutorial, the [DigitCert](https://www.digicert.com/) signed certificate issued against `*.enablementadobe.com` domain is used as an example.
 The end-entity and certificate chain is extracted by opening the signed certificate in a text editor and copying the content between the `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` markers.